 took him off the road.

-My daddy took to selling cars
+My dad took to selling cars

 each and every day

-He worked each workday of his life
+He worked every workday of his life

 and not just for the pay.